SergeyFM/LingQWordsExport/doc/README.md

 ### How to run the application?

 1. Download the app [LingQWordsExport.zip](https://github.com/SergeyFM/LingQWordsExport/raw/master/distr/LingQWordsExport.zip), unzip it.
-For the the app to launch correctly you need an application jar file, config.ini, and empty folders: anki, html, mp3 and pic.
+For the app to launch correctly you need an application jar file, config.ini, and empty folders: anki, html, mp3 and pic.
 2. Make sure you have Java 11+ installed.
 Use `Java Downloads.url` to get the distributive ([download page](https://www.oracle.com/java/technologies/downloads/)).
 3. Edit the `config.ini` file.
 Look below to see further details on configuration.
 4. Run `LingQWordsExport_RUN.bat`.
 It is a command line interface application, the batch file will first display a JAVA version, then a jar file will be launched.